tomxbarnesx/git-interview-baseline/README.md

   new-feature
 ```

-The `*` in front of the branch `master` indicates that `master` is currently our working branch and git tells us that we also have a branch called `new-feature`.
-If we made a commit right now, that commit would still be applied to our `master` branch.
+The `*` in front of the branch `master` indicates that `master` is currently our working branch.
+We created the `new-feature` branch, but we haven't actually switched to it yet.
+If we made a commit right now, it would be applied to `master` — a dangerous move if we're writing experimental feature code.

 ### Switching branches with `git checkout`